svmiller/svmiller.github.io/_posts/2025-08-11-simple-tests-for-arms-races-war.md

 # The observed counts, as a single vector
 c(14, 39, 17, 187)
 #> [1]  14  39  17 187
 # In matrix form, using nrow = 2.
-When doing this, R files column by column,
+When doing it this way, R files column by
-# though.
+# column.
 That means the first column gets the first two values, which is
 # incidentally what we want.
+There are other ways of doing this, though.
 matrix(c(14, 39, 17, 187), nrow = 2)
 #>      [,1] [,2]
 #> [1,]   14   17